mazwat/mazwat.github.io/uml-lm.md

 - Game States
 - Animation Systems

-Below is an example tha
+Below is an example of state diagram that describes an airport check-in process

 ![State Diagram Symbols](images/state-symbols.svg)